reisenberger/architecture-center/docs/guide/architecture-styles/n-tier.md

 - For high security, place a network in front of the application.
 The DMZ includes network virtual appliances (NVAs) that implement security functionality such as firewalls and packet inspection.
 For more information, see [Network DMZ][dmz].

-- For high availability, place two or more NVAs in an availability set, with an external load balancer to distribute Interet requests across the instances.
-For more information, see [Deploy highly availabile network virtual appliances][ha-nva].
+- For high availability, place two or more NVAs in an availability set, with an external load balancer to distribute Internet requests across the instances.
+For more information, see [Deploy highly available network virtual appliances][ha-nva].

 - You can extend the Azure virtual network to your on-premises network using a site-to-site virtual private network (VPN) or Azure Expressroute.
 For more information, see [Hybrid network][hybrid-network].